 Review: Should You Join Simple?

 If you're willing to give up brick-and-mortar bank branches in exchange for a mobile banking app, Simple can be a very low-cost bank account with great utility and a strong savings rate.
 Instead of operating branch offices, Simple partners with BBVA Compass, an FDIC-insured bank that holds all user accounts on Simple's behalf.
 Simple then provides access to those accounts through its mobile app and website, along with Visa debit cards for purchases and ATM withdrawals.

 |Good For...||Bad For...|

 While Simple is a great foundation for basic banking and budgeting, it doesn't offer other financial products like mortgages, loans or investment accounts.
 This means users with more complex finances may find it easier to keep their checking accounts at a larger bank with a more comprehensive package of services.
 Unlike other institutions, the Simple checking account doesn't provide any premium incentives for high balances, such as boosted interest.
-You may want to check here if you prefer checking options that earn high interest.

 Finally, it pays to note that Simple is a new kind of company that's quite different from standard banks.
 This means it's still prone to big changes in the way it operates.
 Recently, Simple's original partnership with The Bancorp Bank gave way to a new arrangement with BBVA Compass, the US arm of Simple's parent company BBVA.
 While some might worry that Simple's short history means more potential for bank errors or delayed transfers, our own experience with the account hasn't turned up any issues so far.